Jyllands-Posten/jppol-safeframes/README.md

 ### keyValues
 * optional [array]

-Key values to be added to banner called besides criteo, bluekai and rubicon key values Could be prebid key values
+Key values to be added to banner called besides criteo, adform and rubicon key values Could be prebid key values

 ```js